Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Modern-looking, the RG-E5 has a silver-black finish and measures 1.5-by-9-by-9-inch (HWD).
 There are an illuminated mesh pairing button and a system status LED on the top of the device.
 When restarting the router, the LED blinks blue, changing into solid blue while connected.
 You can even build a mesh network with the Mesh button by using additional Reyee routers.

 The Reyee RG-eight E5 router has a couple of non-removable antennas, two on each edge.
 It is powered by 256MB RAM, a 16MB flash memory, and a dual-core CPU.
 At the back of the router, there are four 1Gbps LAN ports, a 1Gbps WAN port, and a Reset button to fulfill the minimum requirement of modern routers.
 However, it lacks aggregation, multi-gig ports, and USB connectivity like the TP-Link Archer AX50.

 The TP-Link AX6600 is one of the few routers capable of handling AT&T’s fastest plan.
 At 6,579 Mbps, it’s faster than any AT&T Wi-Fi subscription.

 It can manage a large number of devices connected to the internet at the same time because of the three bands it uses to deliver such speeds.
 The beamforming technology used by the router’s eight antennas directs your internet signal in specified locations for a stronger connection throughout your home.

-You can view the IP and MAC addresses of a specific client by tapping on the entry, and you can also ban internet access for that client, enable Quality of Service (QoS), and enable parental controls by tapping on the same entry.
+You can even see particular clients’ IP and MAC addresses when you tap on the entry.
+To ban internet access, you need to enable parental controls and Quality of Service (QoS) by tapping on the same route entry.